 - If a special requirement is missing: .5

 In addition to the “special requirements” at each level, there are also value part requirements.
-For example, at Level 6 each Bar, Beam and Floor Routine must have 5 “A” value parts and 1 “B” value part.
-So the judge makes sure that in her shorthand the gymnast has enough skills to fulfill the value part requirements.
+For example, at Level 6, each Bar, Beam and Floor Routine must have 5 “A” value parts and 1 “B” value part.
+So the judge makes sure that in their shorthand the gymnast has enough skills to fulfill the value part requirements.
 Here are the deductions taken if a gymnast is lacking any of the required value parts:

 - For an “A” value part: .1

 - For a “B” value part: .3

 In addition to the special requirements and value part requirements, Levels 9 and 10 need Bonus connections in order to start from a 10.